Protect Yourself from Scams

 Too good to be true: Offers received online or through social media promising “free” money for little or no work, as long as you provide account, debit card or credit card info are rarely legit.

 One simple rule: Know before you Venmo.
-Payment transfer services like Venmo, Zelle and Cash App make it easy to transfer money, but watch out for cash app scams, especially when buying goods like concert tickets from someone you don't know.
+Payment transfer services like Venmo, Zelle and Cash App make it easy to transfer money, but watch out for scams, especially when buying goods like concert tickets from someone you don't know.
 Only transfer money with a digital pay app to friends and family (people you know) because fraud protection is limited.

 Don’t pay in advance: If a social media ad or company asks you to pay via Venmo or Cash App for items like concert tickets or a deposit on merchandise, pause before sending.
 Once the money is sent, it’s gone – and you may never get what you paid for.